Is Google Analytics Legal in 2026? EU Rulings, US Lawsuits

 Between January 2022 and June 2023, seven European data protection authorities ruled that using Google Analytics violates the GDPR.
 Not "might violate."
 Violates.

-The cascade started in Austria.
-On January 12, 2022, the Austrian DSB ruled that transferring EU visitor data to Google's US servers via Google Analytics violated GDPR Chapter V. IP anonymization was rejected as a meaningful safeguard because Google can re-identify users through other data it holds.
+It started in Austria.
+On December 22, 2021, the Austrian DSB ruled that sending EU visitor data to Google's US servers via Google Analytics broke GDPR Chapter V (published by noyb in January 2022).
+Google's defense was IP anonymization.
+The DSB threw it out.
+Google can still re-identify people through the other data it already holds on them.

 Timeline: DPA rulings against Google Analytics